ajimenezrosa/node-scrape-to-drive/README.md

-Web Table Scrape to Google Spreadsheet
+Web Scrape to Google Drive
 ======================================

 This script will scrape a web table and update a Google Spreadsheet with